altcoinrockerxyz/reduxsimplestarter/README.md

 _Go to project directory and run "npm install" to install all project dependencies_

+_Create a new repo on github (reduxsimplestarter)_

+_Once this has been setup, edit config file within .git folder and change [remote "origin"] URL to_ https://github.com/altcoinrockerxyz/reduxsimplestarter.git

 **Lecture 216: Project Setup**

 _The application: A video player of sorts modeled on YouTube (YT)._